ADACS-Australia/swinburne-rc-docs/docs/ssh-key.md

 !!! note
     Nectar images are set up to be password-less by default, and thus can only be accessed via a cryptographically signed public and private key set.

-To set and SSH key pair, click the `Compute` tab on the left panel, and then select `Key Pairs`.
+To set an SSH key pair, click the `Compute` tab on the left panel, and then select `Key Pairs`.
 If you have previously set an SSH key pair, then it will show up here, and you can reuse it for your instance. ([Skip](../launching-instance/) this section if you want to reuse your key).

 ![](images/key_pairs.png)